Westfield station (Pittsburgh)

-Westfield station is a station on the Port Authority of Allegheny County's light rail network, located in the Beechview neighborhood of Pittsburgh, Pennsylvania.
+Westfield station is a station on Pittsburgh Regional Transit's light rail network, located in the Beechview neighborhood of Pittsburgh, Pennsylvania.
 The street level stop serves a densely populated residential area through which bus service is limited because of the hilly terrain.

+In 2022, the Federal Transit Administration awarded Pittsburgh Regional Transit $28.4 million to construct accessible platforms at four Red Line stops, including Westfield.